 Don’t Put the DEI Burden On Minorities

 The burden to launch DEI initiatives often falls on minorities, placing excess stress and responsibility on their shoulders.
 Yes, diverse voices should be heard and listened to.
 Yes, minorities need to be included more and more in boardroom conversations.
-But, the want and desire need to come from the individuals, not from the top-down.
+But, the initiatives should not be their responsibility alone.

 If organizations are placing unwanted pressure on minorities to share their voices and recommendations, DEI initiatives can start to feel like a stressful burden.
 Don’t make assumptions that they should be the ones to educate.
 Non-minorities also need to be involved and need to take responsibility for their own development and growth.